 To import the attendee information from an third-party online registration system such as Zoom, GoToWebinar or EventBrite you can scroll to the attendee list at the bottom of the screen.
 There are several ways to populate your attendee list, in this FAQ we will discuss the import from a file feature:

-Neoserra will import the names from the list, and if a match is found between the name on the list and a contact record in the Neoserra database based upon either the email address matching or a phone number matching then the existing contact record will be added to the attendee record, instead of creating a new record.
-If the new record being imported does not match an existing Neoserra contact record, then you have the option to create a new contact record with the information provided in the file.
+Neoserra will try and identify duplicates based upon contact name; phone numbers and/or email addresses.
+If Neoserra identifies a possible duplicate then it will let you select the existing contact to be added to the attendee record, instead of creating a new record.
+If the new record being imported does not match an existing Neoserra record, then you have the option to create a new contact record with the information provided in the file.
 If should be noted, that the registration file from third-party applications may (or may not) include all the information required per your internal policies and procedures.
 Thus, you may create contact records that are technically non-compliant with your more stringent intake procedures.
 It cannot be emphasized enough that the import feature should be used with extreme caution!

 Note: The importing from file feature (whether importing contact or contact+clients) is ONLY available to those users with edit permissions to the training event records and add permissions to the contact records.

 While the file may contain as many data elements as you want, Neoserra will only be able to import the following system-defined fields on the contact record: